obsidian-language/obsidian-c/README.md

 ## Project Status

-Obsidian is in the experimental phase, with active development on the toolchain, including a compiler and linker.
-Our focus is on creating a viable language for evaluation as a C++ successor.
-Key developments include:
+Obsidian is currently in its experimental phase, with ongoing active development on the toolchain, which includes a compiler and linker.
+Our primary goal is to create a viable language that can be evaluated as a potential successor to C++.
+Key advancements include:

 - A robust strategy and structure for the Obsidian project.
 - An open-source governance model and evolution process.